timbr-io/jupyter-react-js/README.md

 ### Jupyter Comms

 "Comms" are the primary means by which the Python (back-end) and JS (front-end) communicate.
 Each component is expected to receive a comm from the back-end when its initialized and can then listen and send messages back and forth on that comm.

+## Example

+An example implementation is hosted [here](https://github.com/timbr-io/jupyter-react-example)

 ## Installation